milanrona/cse15l-lab-reports/turning.md

 1. Running command with *no* arguement

 If we are currently in lecture1 directory, if we run ls it lists all the **files and other directories** that are **directly under** the *current* directory in the unix file hierarchy.
 In the listing it highlights directories in blue.
+This is not an error
+* doesnt change the directory you are currently in

 ![Image](LS1.png)

+2. Path to a directory as an argument
+We are currently in the **home** directory.
+When we run ls with a path to a directory it lists file's and other directories under the directory the path goes to.
+It doesnt cause an error, but rather a good way to see what is in directories other than what is the current.

+![Image]